rfebbo/SNN_DPE/README.md

 # Introduction

-This repository contains code for generating random spiking nerual networks as reservoirs.
+This repository contains code for generating random spiking neural networks as reservoirs.
 These reservoirs are simulated for some time with spiking inputs relative to a datasample in a data set.
 Then, with a matrix of weights(DPE) which uses the average spiking rate of each neuron as the input, gradient descent is used to train the weights on classificaion and timeseries prediction tasks.

 # Step-by-step outline with links to demonstration notebooks